Back

 Check the connection

 Keep in mind that the charging station is not just a ‘box’ with power banks.
-It’s a smart device with its own SIM card Internet connection.
+It’s a smart device with its own SIM card and Internet connection.
 And the SIM cards played a dirty trick on us.
-Originally the Chinese stations don’t work with Russian SIM cards.
-The stations have to be rewired and we did that in China.
+Originally, the Chinese stations didn’t work with Russian SIM cards.
+The stations have to be rewired, and we did that in China.
 When we started testing it, the stations still didn’t want to work in the right way.
 We spent much time trying to find out why.
-Thought that we’re dumb because there were requests in the logs.
-It turned out that we’re not.
-The stations palled with all Russian operators except for one — Beeline.
+Thought that we were dumb because there were requests in the logs.
+It turned out that we were not.
+The stations palled around with all Russian operators except for one — Beeline.
 Guess which one we’re using all this time?

 IoT mobile app development.
 The back view of the Energo station.